N1collas33/terminal-games/README.md

 ⭕❌ The AI can:
 - Block the player winning move.
-- Making hte correct move to win.
+- Making the correct move to win.
 - Prioritizing the center position.

 ## 🛠️ How to build & run.